kyuupichan/electrumx/docs/environment.rst

   (e.g., 8000 for Bitcoin mainnet) if not set, as indicated in `lib/coins.py`_.

+.. envvar:: WEBSOCKET_PORT

+  If set ElectrumX will serve a WebSocket server :envvar:`HOST`\::envvar:`WEBSOCKET_PORT`.

+  .. note:: ElectrumX will not serve WebSocket connections until it has
+            fully caught up with your daemon.

+  .. note:: If `SSL_CERTFILE` and `SSL_KEY` is specified, ElectrumX will
+            server a Secure WebSocket.

 .. envvar:: DONATION_ADDRESS

   The server donation address reported to Electrum clients.
 Defaults